Unsupervised Object Learning via Common Fate: Discussion

-While learning object models as part of an end-to-end trainable object centric scene model might be more elegant in principle, it has not been shown to scale to more realistic data yet.
+While learning object models as part of an end-to-end trainable object centric scene model might have certain advantages, it has not been shown to scale to more realistic data yet.
 We instead chose a multi-stage approach that allows developing and analyzing the modeling stages individually.
 This approach allowed us to conclude that exploiting motion information for object discovery, as done in the motion segmentation stage, is a valuable cue that greatly simplifies object learning.
 Also, since the scene model uses the component models as modelling ``atoms'', this naturally permits intervening on the parameters defining the scene composition without side-effects, \looseness-1 as stipulated by the principle of Independent Causal Mechanisms~\citep{ParRojKilSch17,PetJanSch17}.

 We evaluated the modelling stages on the novel \textsc{Fishbowl} dataset, consisting of short videos recorded from a synthetic 3D aquarium.
 Notably, we found that the generative object model proves to be fairly robust to errors in the motion segmentation.
 We expect further performance gains to be achievable by improving the visual fidelity of the generative object and background models~\citep{razavi2019generating,vahdat2020nvae}; however, this was not the motivation for the present work.